-Christmas cakes were usually eaten on Christmas Eve in the 19th century, though it was deemed most unlucky to cut into one (or any Christmas foodstuff) before that day dawned.
-A portion also had to be preserved until Christmas Day itself — it
+Food: Christmas cakes were usually eaten on Christmas Eve in the 19th century, though it was deemed most unlucky to cut into one (or any Christmas foodstuff) before that day dawned.
+A portion also had to be preserved until Christmas Day

 As many mince pies as you sample at different houses during the festive season, so you will have happy months in the year to come.
 Mince pies must not be cut, however, lest you "cut your luck."
 None must be eaten before Christmas Eve nor after Twelfth Night.

 If Christmas pudding is on the menu, then all present must take part in stirring it if the household is to prosper.
 Traditionally, one has to stir the mixture at least three times, seeing the bottom of the pot each time.
 Even tiny babies take their turn, with parents guiding a little one's hand on the spoon.
 Unmarried girls who forget to give the pudding its requisite stirs might as well forget about finding husbands in the upcoming year.